7 Fabulous Things to Do in Buenos Aires

-After living almost 4 months in Buenos Aires, I have a great list for things to do in Buenos Aires.
-There are some things you have to do in Buenos Aires before leaving this insane capital that really never sleeps and are surrounded with an energy like nowhere else in the world.
-The people are incredible, the meat from another world and the Fernet that never makes you hangover.
-This is the place to enjoy with all your heart and get lost in the streets of Buenos Aires.
+After living almost four months in Buenos Aires, I have an excellent list of things to do in Buenos Aires.
+There are some things you have to do in Buenos Aires before leaving this insane capital that never sleeps and are surrounded by lavish energy like nowhere else in the world.
+The people are incredible, the meat from another planet and the Fernet that never makes you a hangover.
+Buenos Aires is the city to enjoy with all your heart and get lost in the streets of Palermo or San Telmo.

 With a population that contain 3.004 million people

 Big contrast to Oslo (Capital of Norway) that only contain 647 676 persons.

 La Boca the colorful neighborhood is one of the things to do in Buenos Aires.
 Take pictures of the famous houses and then leave the place before dark.
 The area is beautiful with all the colorful buildings and the funny design, but still dangerous by nights for tourists.

 To be honest, the only thing you do more or less in La Boca is to see the colorful houses and buy some expansive postcards.
 Or some people are dancing the tango; if you want to get a real introduction to the dance of Tango, I would recommend the theater at Palermo Hollywood for a Tango show or take Tango lessons.
 La Boca itself is for free, and that is convenient for travelers on a budget.

 That is La Boca Neighborhood; nothing unusual except the colorful houses, take the pictures and go to some other cool locations around Buenos Aires.
 There is so much more to see.

 Make sure you leave la Boca before dark, this is still a hard neighborhood, and the chances of being robbed is just too high when it get´s dark.